 Skills development is a key area of concern for the growth and progression of the highways and transportation industry.
-Industry trends show that with fewer graduates entering and an ageing current workforce, action must be taken to secure the pipeline of skilled engineers and transportation professionals for the future.
-CIHT is engaging actively with the Department for Transport in exploring the key action points for taking this forward
+Industry trends show that with fewer graduates entering and an ageing current workforce, action must be taken to secure the pipeline of skilled engineers and transportation professionals for the future10.
+It is also essential to widen the talent pool from which new entrants are drawn to increase recruitment and create a more diverse and inclusive workforce.
+In a recent survey of CIHT's Corporate Partners, 96% of respondents anticipated having a skills shortage in the next few years.